 1. INTRODUCTION

 Biological invasions have emerged as one of the defining ecological challenges of the twenty-first century, posing significant threats to global biodiversity, ecosystem stability, and socio-economic well-being.
 Invasive alien species are widely recognised as major drivers of ecological change (Peller & Altermatt, 2024), often leading to the displacement of native species, alteration of ecological processes, and the disruption of ecosystem services (Pyšek et al., 2020).
 These impacts are particularly pronounced when invasive species possess traits such as ecological generalist, behavioural flexibility, rapid reproduction, and the capacity to exploit anthropogenic habitats.
-Human-mediated environmental modifications including urbanisation, agricultural expansion, and habitat fragmentation further facilitate the introduction and establishment of invasive species (Borden & Flory, 2021), creating novel ecosystems in which native biodiversity is often poorly equipped to compete.
+Human-mediated environmental modifications, including urbanisation, agricultural expansion, and habitat fragmentation, further facilitate the introduction and establishment of invasive species (Borden & Flory, 2021), creating novel ecosystems in which native biodiversity is often poorly equipped to compete.
 The consequences of such invasions are multifaceted, encompassing ecological, economic, and social dimensions.
 Ecologically, invasive species can reduce species richness, alter trophic interactions, and affect ecosystem functioning (Linders et al., 2019).
 Economically, they can damage crops, compromise livestock, and necessitate costly management interventions.
 Socially, invasive species can generate human-wildlife conflicts, compromise public health, and affect cultural and recreational values (Ramadhan, 2024).

 Among avian invasive species, the Indian Common Myna (Acridotheres tristis) has attracted substantial attention due to its extraordinary adaptability and pronounced ecological impacts (Magory Cohen et al., 2021).
 Originally native to South and Southeast Asia, the species has successfully colonised multiple continents, including Africa, Australia, the Middle East, and various island ecosystems (Hart et al., 2020).
 Its rapid proliferation in urban and peri-urbarn landscapes worldwide has been facilitated by its ability to exploit human-modified environments.
 In these contexts, the Myna often becomes highly abundant, displaying aggressive interactions with native avifauna, utilising artificial nesting sites, and thriving on anthropogenic food resources.
 As a result, the Indian Common Myna has been included in the International Union for Conservation of Nature (IUCN) list of the world’s 100 worst invasive alien species (Feare et al., 2022), reflecting its capacity to significantly alter native ecosystems, reduce biodiversity, and create social nuisances.

 The ecological success of the Indian Common Myna can be attributed to a combination of behavioural, physiological, and ecological traits (Peneaux et al., 2017).
 As a generalist feeder, the species consumes a diverse diet including fruits, seeds, insects, and human food waste (Engel et al., 2025).
 This dietary flexibility allows it to exploit a wide range of habitats, from natural woodlands to densely built urban areas.
-Its opportunistic nesting behaviour further enhances its adaptability the species readily utilises cavities in buildings, streetlights, and other artificial structures that are abundant in urban landscapes.
+Its opportunistic nesting behaviour further enhances its adaptability.
+The species readily utilises cavities in buildings, streetlights, and other artificial structures that are abundant in urban landscapes.
 Aggressive and territorial by nature, Mynas frequently displace native bird species from nesting and foraging sites, intensifying competition for limited resources and contributing to declines in native populations (Charter et al., 2016).
 Additionally, the species’ ability to form large roosting aggregations enables rapid population growth and facilitates the spread of individuals into new areas, reinforcing its invasive potential.